 The City of Lawrenceville has further established a Recycling Program in cooperation with Latham Home Sanitation.
-This program is available for city residents, who may obtain a recycling bin by calling Latham Home Sanitation at 770-554-0455.
+This program is available for city residents, who may obtain a recycling bin by calling Latham Home Sanitation at Phone: 770-554-0455.
 View the current recycling statistics (PDF) for more information.

 For additional information about the change to Biweekly Recycling, visit our FAQs Page.